WPI-AIR/ramp/README.md

 McLeod, Sterling, and Jing Xiao.
 "Real-time adaptive non-holonomic motion planning in unforeseen dynamic environments."
 2016 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
 IEEE, 2016.

 ![](/results/ramp_gazebo.gif)

+## Deep Ramp
+Deep-RAMP uses Deep Learning to optimize the cost function that finds the best trajectory in the population.

 ## To Run
 ```